VATSALVARSHNEY108/B.O.I.-MARK-2/docs/PHONE_LINK_NOTIFICATIONS_GUIDE.md

 ## 🎉 Enjoy!

-You can now monitor your phone notifications directly from your desktop using VATSAL, batch files, or Python!
+You can now monitor your phone notifications directly from your desktop using BOI, batch files, or Python!